Your current level of auto coverage will determine if extra car insurance is needed when shipping your vehicle.

 The same goes for the contents of your vehicle because many car insurance policies only cover them to a certain point.
 Getting as much information as possible from your car insurance provider allows you to make informed decisions throughout the vehicle transport process.

 Protective measures you can take

 In addition to insurance, taking a few proactive steps to limit how much damage your car could incur during the auto transport process is a good idea.

 First, you’ll want to remove any loose items from the vehicle before loading it onto the truck.
-These items could move around during transport and damage the inside of your car, and there’s a good chance the carrier’s policy won’t cover it.
+These items could move around during transport and damage the inside of your car.
+Likewise, there’s a good chance the carrier’s policy won’t cover it.

 Next, ensure you select a shipping type that offers the level of protection your vehicle needs.
 For example, if you’re shipping a rare car, going with an enclosed trailer will keep the automobile safer throughout transport.
 This decision could limit the amount of insurance you need and save money if your insurance company wants to charge a significant amount for coverage.

 Finally, always complete a pre-possession inspection and make a note of any new blemishes you see.
 This step is crucial because it’s the only chance you’ll have to pin damages on the carrier.
 Once you drive your car away from the terminal, you’re probably responsible for any damages you find later.